Why We Exist

 By: Cortland Nesley

 NeuroTales is built on the mantra of “Nothing About Us Without Us.”
-The phrase permeated the disability rights movement during the 1990s in the wake of Disabled self-advocates getting the Americans with Disabilities Act passed.
-The phrase speaks to the need for Disabled people to be in charge of what affects them.
-It invokes a community based approach where an “expert” based one had previously failed.
-NeuroTales pulls from this same principle, seeking to put the power of Neurodivergent and Mad storytelling where it belongs, in the hands of Neurodivergent and Mad people.
+The phrase has permeated disability rights movements for decades and speaks to the need for Disabled people to be in charge of what affects them.
+It invokes a community-based approach where an “expert” based one had previously failed.
+NeuroTales draws on this same principle, seeking to place the power of Neurodivergent and Mad storytelling where it belongs: in the hands of Neurodivergent and Mad people.

-The highlighting of stories written by Neurodivergent and Mad folk affects how an entire culture perceives their communities.
-These stories make people challenge their assumptions and consider the reality of Neurodivergent and Mad existence.
-Neurotypical writers that don’t consider this responsibility will inevitably regurgitate ableist myths and reinforce stigmatizing narratives.
-As an Autistic kid, I consumed narratives which depicted Autistic characters as inhuman.
+Highlighting stories written by Neurodivergent and Mad people challenges people’s assumptions about the reality of Neurodivergent and Mad lives.
+Neurotypical writers who don’t consider this responsibility too often regurgitate ableist myths and reinforce stigmatizing narratives.
+As an Autistic kid, I consumed narratives that depicted Autistic characters as inhuman.
 They were characters who lacked intrinsic worth until they showed that their “quirks” were useful – quirks that were caricaturizations of pathologized behaviors.
 I internalized what I saw.
-I thought I had to be the smart one whose brain acted like a supercomputer, that I couldn’t foster vulnerabilities or lead with my heart.
+I thought I had to be smart to be valued, that I had to have a brain that acted like a supercomputer, that I couldn’t foster vulnerabilities or lead with my heart.

-The greatest danger that sanist stories present is the way they dehumanize the subjects they examine and limit our imaginations of who Neurodivergent and Mad people can be.
-Why is it that so many people fear violence from “Schizophrenic” and “Bipolar” folk, even though people labeled that way are far more likely to be victims than perpetrators of violence?
-Being bombarded with narratives where Disabled people can “snap” and turn violent at a moment’s notice likely contribute to this assumption.
+Sanist and ableist stories dehumanize the subjects they examine and limit our imaginations of who Neurodivergent and Mad people can be.
+Why is it that so many people fear violence from those labled Schizophrenic and Bipolar, even though they are far more likely to be victims than perpetrators of violence?
+Being bombarded with narratives where Disabled people can “snap” and turn violent at a moment’s notice likely contributes to this assumption.
 How many Neurodivergent and Mad characters exist solely to invoke feelings of guilt, sympathy, pity, or fear in an audience?
 How many are reduced to a series of pathologized behavioral tropes?
-Madness is not a metaphor, but a lived existence.
+Disability and Madness is not a metaphor, but a lived existence.
 Narratives that deny this fact deny the humanity of those whose lives they commodify.

-NeuroTales believes that those who encounter writings from Neurodivergent and Mad people, which are writings built on lived experiences, will develop a deeper understanding of Disabled lives.
+NeuroTales believes that those who encounter writings from Neurodivergent and Mad people, writings built on lived experiences, will develop a deeper understanding of Disabled lives.
 We seek to take tangible steps to make that happen.
-We will create spaces where Neurodivergent and Mad writers can refine their work together, making use of our collective knowledge.
-We will welcome new writers and help them develop into the best storytellers they can be.
-We will advocate for each other's work, with the belief that doing so will expand our culture's perception of Neurodiversity and Madness for the better.
+We create spaces where Neurodivergent and Mad writers can refine their work together, using our collective knowledge.
+We welcome new writers and help them develop into the best storytellers they can be.
+We advocate for each other's work, believing that doing so will expand our culture's imagination of Neurodiversity and Madness for the better.

 Thank you